 Enrollment.
 Students on research assistantships must be full-time students.
 The minimum enrollment for full-time graduate status is 9 hours in the regular semester and at least 6 hours in the summer term.
 Students on assistantships must matriculate every semester or the assistantship will be temporarily suspended until the next semester of matriculation.
 All doctoral students upon acceptance into GSBS will be employed as a research assistant funded either by the GSBS or the department.
 Any exceptions to this policy must be approved by the Dean.
-The research assistantship will be funded for a total of 5 years with the GSBS paying 3 1⁄2 years and the PI paying 1 1⁄2 years.
-Any funding past the 5th year for a doctoral student, will be the responsibility of the department/PI.
+The research assistantship will be funded for a total of 5 years with the GSBS paying 40 months and the PI paying 20 months or 34% of the total funding.
+Students matriculating after 6/1/19 are under the new funding structure of 50/50 (50% by GSBS / 50% by PI).
+Any funding past the 5th year for a doctoral student or students accumulating over 129 semester credit hours, will be the responsibility of the department/PI.
 For continuation of the research assistantship from year to year, the student must be in good academic standing and making satisfactory progress toward a degree.